glands that produce saliva (spit) in the mouth to lubricate and help start the digestion of food.

 a change in the body caused by an illness or condition, as described by the person experiencing it.
 Compare to sign.

 occurring at the same time; for example, cancer in both breasts at the same time is synchronous.
-See also bilateral, metachronous.
+Compare to metachronous.

 acting together.
-A synergistic agent can act together with one or more other agents to produce an effect greater than that of the sum of their individual effects.
+A synergistic agent can act together with one or more other agents to produce an effect greater than their individual effects.
 Some chemotherapy drugs act synergistically.
 See also chemotherapy.

 treatment that reaches and affects cells throughout the body; for example, chemotherapy.
 See also chemotherapy.
 Compare to local therapy.